Summer in Sicily (UofM Students)

 Summer

 This course aims to provide undergraduate students with an advanced knowledge of how to conduct research on migration, asylum, and human rights in the Mediterranean.
-It delves into the research process and the ensuing methodology, equipping students with a fully-fledged ‘toolbox’ and offering them the opportunity to learn the appropriate analytical methods and data collection techniques to investigate migration and asylum, and implement comparative research designs.
+It delves into the research process and the ensuing methodology, equipping you with a fully-fledged ‘toolbox’ and offering you the opportunity to learn the appropriate analytical methods and data collection techniques to investigate migration and asylum, and implement comparative research designs.
 The course aims to bridge the gap between theory and practice, giving students the opportunity to understand, learn and experience the appropriate research approaches, methodological and data-collection tools in relation to the many aspects of migration.
-Moreover, students will have the possibility to conduct original research, and take advantage of resources in Sicily as well as, possibly, analyzing data and sources in the US, thus implementing a comparative research approach.
+Moreover, you will have the possibility to conduct original research, and take advantage of resources in Sicily as well as, possibly, analyzing data and sources in the US, thus implementing a comparative research approach.

 Program Dates